Council Tax Reduction - temporary absence from home

 You can be away from home for up to 13 weeks, then return home (for a period, which may be brief), then be away for a further period up to 13 weeks, without affecting your CTR entitlement.
 Each return home essentially resets the clock.

-You could be entitled to a CTR for up to 52 weeks, if your absence is unlikely to be longer than 52 weeks (or, in exceptional circumstances, for not substantially longer).
+You could keep getting a CTR for up to 52 weeks if your absence is unlikely to be longer than 52 weeks and you intend to return home.

 - a remand prisoner awaiting trial or sentence

-- patient in a hospital or similar institution
+- a patient in a hospital or similar institution

-- undergoing (or your partner or dependent child is undergoing) medical treatment or convalescence, other than in residential accommodation
+- staying with your partner or dependent child who’s getting medical treatment or recovering in hospital

 - providing medically approved care for someone